-This service is for the purpose of supplementing the regular classroom instruction.
+This service is for the purpose of providing specific skill instruction.
 Each student will receive not less than three hours of instruction each week in such a program.
 Students shall not spend more than 50% of their school day in this program.
 Instructional groups shall not exceed five.
 Composition of instructional groups shall be based on the similarity of the needs of the students.